reissbaker/batchgl/README.md

 BatchGL
 ================================================================================

-A library that makes high-performance batched WebGL calls easy.
+Makes high-performance batched WebGL calls easy.

-BatchGL models a series of WebGL calls as a tree with vertex data buffered into the leaves.
+BatchGL models series of WebGL calls as a tree with vertex data buffered into the leaves.
 It renders the tree depth-first, so buffered vertices in leaves will get batched over together.
 Leaves closer to each other will get rendered more closely to each other, allowing for fewer expensive context switches, texture buffering, etc.

+BatchGL is hosted on [Github](https://github.com/reissbaker/batchgl) and is distributed under the MIT license.
+It's currently <1kb minifed and compressed.

 Installation